 Of course, after the Russian revolution, the whole Pacific coast was littered with desolate refugees from that unhappy country.
 Vancouver was full of them . . . .
 Prince Volkonski . . . was haunting afternoon tea parties for the bread and butter he could unnoticed consume . . . .
 He had been in turn insurance agent, bill poster, waiter and actor.
 When my wife and I met him he was trying to teach the youngsters of Vancouver the elegant accomplishment of fencing — with scant encouragement.
 He thought that if I would visit his salles d’armes and allow myself to be photographed for a picture-paper in the midst of a bout with him, it might help.
 This I was delighted to do, and found myself credited by the newspaper with the reputation of being the finest swordsman in Europe!
 The youth of the city, however, were unimpressed, and the school was shortly afterwards closed.
 (The Autobiography of Sir John Martin-Harvey.
 London: Sampson Low, Marston & Co.
 1933, pp 435-36).

 There is no evidence in Vancouver directories of there being a dedicated fencing academy in the 1920s.
-The only sign I’ve seen of there being any school in the city which included fencing on its curriculum was an ad for M. Lester Dancing Academy.
-Judging from Martin-Harvey’s remarks, though, I take it that Volkonsky had established his own studio.
+(The only sign I’ve seen of there being any school in the city which included fencing on its curriculum was an ad for M. Lester Dancing Academy).
+But there was a mention of the location of Volkonsky’s fencing studio in the Sun: it was apparently located (albeit briefly, by all accounts) at Robson and Howe in “the Court House block”.
+(Sun, 20 Mar 1926).

 It seems plain from Sir John’s report (and, reading between the lines in the Tribune article, too) that Volkonsky was tired out, hungry, and desperate to establish himself in a new, friendlier nation.